crcx/retroforth/doc/RETRO-Book.md

 using.
 I am currently using Fossil 2.7, you may experience issues checking out or cloning if using older versions.

-# Building RETRO on BSD, Linux, macOS
+# Building on BSD, Linux, macOS, and outher Inix Targets

-RETRO is well supported on BSD (FreeBSD, NetBSD, OpenBSD), Linux, and macOS systems.
+RETRO is well supported on BSD (tested on FreeBSD, NetBSD, OpenBSD), Linux, and macOS systems.
 It should build on any of these without issue.

 ## Requirements